typst-community/linguify/docs/docs.typ

 = Contributing

-If you would like to integrate a new i18n solution into #l, you can set the `conf.data-type` described in the #ref(<db>, supplement: "database section").
+If you would like to integrate a new i18n solution into #l, you can set the `conf.data-type` described in the #link(<db>, "database section").
 And then add implementation in the `get-text` function for your data type.

 #pagebreak()
 = Reference